 Inside, the main parking lot for day visitors is at the visitor’s center.
 It is also where the shuttle (Temple of Sinawava line) starts.
 There is also a “Subway Trail”, I would have liked to have seen, while there, if my feet weren’t complaining.
-From upper-left, clock-wise
+From upper-left, wrapping normally:

 - Entrance to Zion National Park

-- The age of man, where we only have petting zoo animals preserved in our popular parks.
+- The sign of the times of the Age of Man, where we only have petting zoo animals preserved in our popular parks.
 Here we have a fat turkey, too fat to chase after fat tourists.

 - Stream at Temple of Sinawava.
 You can walk upstream into the canyon.